 Day 5 OLYMPIA–PATRAS–DELPHI

-Via the busy seaport of Patras, proceed through the picturesque fishing villages along the south coast of the mainland to mystic Delphi.
+Via the busy seaport of Patras, proceed to mystic Delphi.
 The afternoon is devoted to a fascinating tour of the ancient sanctuary of the god Apollo in its dramatic setting on the slopes of Mount Parnassus.
 Hear about the Oracle and tour the EXCAVATIONS.
 End the day with a visit to the ARCHAEOLOGICAL MUSEUM to admire the Charioteer, an extraordinary 5th-century BC bronze statue.
 A highlight this evening is a DANCE LESSON, where you’ll learn how to dance the sirtaki, made famous in the movie Zorba the Greek, accompanied by a glass of the traditional Ouzo.

 Day 6 DELPHI–METEORA AREA

 Drive past Lamia and Trikala to Kalambaka in the unreal, fantastic landscape of Meteora with its rock-top monasteries.
 Visit VARLAAM MONASTERY, famous for its frescoes, and ST. STEPHEN’S MONASTERY, featuring a unique collection of icons and an incredible panoramic view.
 (Ladies should pack one long skirt, as shorts or trousers may be inappropriate when visiting the monasteries.)